xcart/xcart-docs/_pages/kb_en/modules/VAT_GST/vat_shipping.md

 1. Configure your delivery options via **Store setup** > **Shipping**.

-2. Specify the tax classes that should be used for them:
+2. Specify the tax classes that should be used for them.

-   On the Shipping methods settings page, locate the **Tax class** column:
+   In the list of shipping methods, locate the **Tax class** column:
    ![vat-shipping-tax-classes.png]({{site.baseurl}}/attachments/ref_168jPT7A/vat-shipping-tax-classes.png)

    To change the tax class for a specific shipping option, click on the tax class name displayed opposite the name of the respective shipping method.
 This will reveal a dropdown box allowing you to change the tax class.
 The options available for selection from the **Tax class** dropdown on the shipping settings page will vary depending on what {% link "tax classes" ref_pAWOdG8N %} have been configured in your store.
 You can choose any tax class with the configured VAT rate and apply it to shipping.